 It’s even more beneficial if the website linking to your website is already ranking well on Google.

 Getting good quality backlinks isn’t easy though, it requires you to generate good content worthy of being shared.
 People will start to naturally share your content if the quality of it is good.

 If Google sees issues with your website, they’ll give you a penalty.
 This is a very unlikely scenario, but it could be the solution to your headaches.

 If you haven’t already, we recommend setting up Google Search Console with your website.
-It’ll give you insights on your site and it’ll also let you know if your website is being penalized.
+It’ll give you insights into your site and let you know if your website is being penalized.

 Set up Google Search Console here: https://search.google.com/search-console/about

 Google is always looking to serve the best website for you when you search for something, so it’s essential to keep that in mind with your own site.
 Consider what people will be looking for and what keywords they’re using to find your website.

 Writing higher-quality content that directly relates to the services and products you provide will help your website rise up the rankings on Google.